timholy/AdvancedScientificComputing/homeworks/learning_julia2.md

 As before, if these are confusing feel free to check out other sources; also appreciated is feedback about what sources worked for you; whether all, some, or none of the reading was useful; and specific points that you found confusing.

-When you start working on a problem, sometimes it's useful to have models.

 Additionally, a few workflow tips:

 - **Debugging**: `@show x` will print `x = 7` if `x` has been assigned the value 7.
 This can be very handy when debugging more complicated programs, particularly inside a function where a stream of values printed to the REPL may not be very meaningful unless you know the correspondence between printed values and particular variables.